Dev-Akashili/HotelListing-API/README.md

 # HotelListing-API

-This a sample web api built with ASP .NET Core that displays countries some hotels you can find them.
+This a sample web API built with ASP .NET Core that displays countries some hotels you can find them.

 You can perform CRUD operations using swagger docs or postman while testing the api